dmlc/dgl/examples/pytorch/arma/README.md

 ###### Examples

 The following commands learn a neural network and predict on the test set.
-Train a ARMA model which follows the original hyperparameters on different datasets.
+Train an ARMA model which follows the original hyperparameters on different datasets.
 ```bash
 # Cora:
 python citation.py --gpu 0